-Plaintiffs allege that Wells Fargo and certain of its executives violated Sections 10(b) and 20(a) of the Exchange Act and U.S. Securities and Exchange Commission (“SEC”) Rule 10b-5 promulgated thereunder.
-Specifically, plaintiffs allege that, in the wake of a widespread banking scandal, Wells Fargo misrepresented that it had improved its governance and oversight structures to ensure that there would be no recurrence of the abuses of customer and shareholder trust that had plagued the Company and that the company was in compliance with government consent orders stemming from that scandal.
-Wells Fargo shareholders—including the Institutional Investors—incurred significant losses after the U.S. House of Representatives Financial Services Committee issued a report revealing that, in reality, Wells Fargo has “clearly demonstrated an unwillingness and inability to stop harming its customers” and that its remediation plans fell “woefully short” of regulators’ expectations.
+Plaintiffs allege that, in the wake of a widespread consumer banking scandal from 2016 - 2018, Wells Fargo misrepresented to investors that it had improved its governance and oversight structures in compliance with three regulatory consent orders (the “2018 Consent Orders”) issued by the Federal Reserve Board (the “FRB”), the Office of the Comptroller of the Currency (the “OCC”) and the Consumer Financial Protection Bureau (the “CFPB”) to ensure that there would be no recurrence of consumer abuses and shareholder trust that had plagued the bank.
+Wells Fargo shareholders incurred significant losses after the U.S. House of Representatives Financial Services Committee issued a report on March 4, 2020 revealing that, in reality, Wells Fargo has “clearly demonstrated an unwillingness and inability to stop harming its customers” and that its remediation plans fell “woefully short” of regulators’ expectations.

 Wells Fargo is a financial services company that provides retail, commercial, and corporate banking services.
 In September 2016, investors learned that Wells Fargo had engaged in widespread consumer abuses, including fraudulent bank account opening practices.
 Exposure of these practices drew intense regulatory scrutiny and resulted in the U.S. Department of Justice, SEC, and other federal and state authorities collectively levying billions of dollars in financial penalties on Wells Fargo.
 On February 2, 2018, the first day of the Class Period, the Company agreed to a Consent Order (“Federal Reserve Consent Order”) with the Federal Reserve System (“FRS”) to address the oversight failures of Wells Fargo’s Board of Directors that had facilitated widespread abuses and compliance breakdowns.
 That day, the Company announced its confidence in its ability to satisfy the Federal Reserve Consent Order’s requirements.